MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/07/devtools.md

 <!-- Title: Better support for errors, warnings, and issues with assistive technology -->
 <!-- Subtitle: Screen readers now correctly announce the number and the type of notification for errors, warnings, and issues in the DevTools toolbar. -->

 Previously, users of screen readers would only hear the number of errors, warnings, or issues announced in the DevTools toolbar.
-The additional information of what type of notification was being announced wasn't included, such as "Error, Warning, or Issue".
-For example, if DevTools reported 3 errors, screen readers would just announce "3".
+The additional information of what type of notification was being announced wasn't included, such as "Error", "Warning", or "Issue".
+For example, if the DevTools reported 3 errors, screen readers would just announce "3".

-Now in Microsoft Edge version 93, screen readers correctly announce the number of errors, warnings, or issues that DevTools detected and the type of notification.
-For example, if DevTools reported 3 errors, screen readers now announce "3 errors".
+Now in Microsoft Edge version 93, screen readers correctly announce the type and number of notifications; errors, warnings, or issues.
+For example, if DevTools reports 3 errors and 5 warnings, screen readers now announce "3 errors, 5 warnings".
 This fix has been applied to both the notifications in the DevTools toolbar and in the Console.

 :::image type="complex" source="../../media/2021/07/screen-reader-errors-warnings-issues.msft.png" alt-text="The errors, warnings, and issues UI in the toolbar and Console" lightbox="../../media/2021/07/screen-reader-errors-warnings-issues.msft.png":::
    The errors, warnings, and issues UI in the toolbar and **Console**